citizenlabsgr/community/governance/cl_bylaws.md

 ### Section 3.4	Meetings

 Regular meetings of the Board of Directors shall be held at the place and time designated by the Board of Directors including phone conference calls, electronic communication, monthly or annual meetings, or otherwise called by a majority of the Board of Directors.
-Minutes of all meetings shall be made publicly available to all members.
+Minutes of all meetings shall be made available.

 ### Section 3.5	Special Meetings

 Special meetings may be called by the Chair of the Board of Directors or a majority of the Board of Directors.
 Persons authorized to call special meetings shall provide notice of the time and location of such meetings and state the purpose thereof, and no other matter shall be considered by the Board of Directors at such special meeting except upon unanimous vote of all Directors present.
-Minutes of all meetings shall be made public available to all members.
+Minutes of all meetings shall be made available.

 ### Section 3.6	Electronic Communication